-Stochastic is a momentum indicator and plays an important role in technical analysis for a trader.Their significance lies in predicting the entry and exit prices in a trade.It was developed by George Lane.
+Stochastic Oscillator is a momentum indicator.
+It has an important role in technical analysis for a trader.Their significance lies in predicting the entry and exit prices in a trade.It was developed by George Lane.

-There are lots of Technical Indicators available in Technical Analysis which traders use to strengthen their trading plan.The disadvantage with some of them is that they give buy or sell signal when the price move in the security has already occurred.So the chance to earn big profit may already have gone before these indicators give you the signal to enter the stock.
+There are lots of Technical Indicators available in Technical Analysis.
+Traders use them to strengthen their trading plan.The disadvantage with some of them is that they give buy or sell signal when the price move in the security has already occurred.So the chance to earn big profit may already have gone before these indicators give you the signal to enter the stock.

 Calculation:- Now a days there is no need to manually calculate the stochastic as all the modern day charting software can draw it directly on the security chart,thus making it quite easy to apply it.The formula to calculate stochastic is as below :-